 “The highlight from my research experience has been crafting a project, studying riparian zones, from scratch,” said Kunal.
 “Everything from sampling design to literature review to field collection to lab work has been my responsibility.
 I have learned so much going through the process that a researcher would.”

 Kunal also took advantage of service-learning opportunities at UVM.
 In soil science courses taught by Professors Don Ross and Deborah Neher of UVM’s Plant and Soil Science Department, Kunal gained additional experience conducting lab work in soil chemistry, microbiology, and water quality.
 The work contributed to student service-learning projects that assisted local farmers and business owners in Vermont.

 “My research experiences have allowed me to deepen my knowledge about a topic that I am passionate about, even further than what is touched on in class,” said Kunal.
 “I got hands-on experience, witnessing the nutrient cycles in the field and lab that I study in my books.
 I have been able to meet and learn from amazing faculty, staff, and other students and grow my network and support system in the fields I love.”

-Kunal, who will graduate within three years instead of four and received the prestigious Kidder Medal at UVM Commencement, sees graduate school in his future and just might attend his former first choice school in California after all!
+Kunal, who graduated within three years instead of four and received the prestigious Kidder Medal at UVM Commencement, sees graduate school in his future and just might attend his former first choice school in California after all!
 First, he plans to find a job working with people, plants, and soil to help him narrow down his career interests.

 “I see 100,000 different ways to make change happen, whether it’s combatting climate change, growing better food, or providing more supportive student experiences,” Kunal said.